payload/ForIterator/README.md

 ForIterator
 ===========

-C++11 range-for loop with iterators
+C++11 range-for loop with iterators.
+This isn't state-of-the-art ;-)
+Look into Boost iterator transformers for the whole range of possible iterators.

 Usage: